lincc-frameworks/midpoint-review/docs/visitor_guide.rst

 Perhaps the most important topic: where to get specialty coffee on-campus.

+**Nespresso**

+Nespresso machine with a variety of flavors available in the "LINCC Lounge", WEH, 8101.

 **La Prima Espresso**

 Two locations, neither require going outside: